tanmud/CS180Project/README.md

 items, and the function of our program.

 <h3>Conversation Class</h3>
-This class represents a conversation between two users in our ecommerce platoform.
+This class represents a conversation between two users (buyers or sellers) in our ecommerce platoform.
 It implements the Serializable and ConversationInterface interfaces, overriding relevant methods, and allows you to create user objects, and store the messages between them.
+It also contains the standard getters and setters for each of the initiated methods.
+We tested Conversation using a corresponding test class that verifies correct output for sending messages, retreiving the chat log, and confirming actual user participation in a conversation.
+Two valid user objects are created and linked through a Conversation instance to ensure that the message and user relationship are correctly handled.
+This class plays a key role in our project, directly connecting with the User class, and utilizes the Messenge class to store individual messages, creating a dynamic and reliable messaging system between users on our platform.

 <h3>User Class</h3>